async-aws/aws/docs/contribute/website.md

 Here are some guidelines that are helpful when writing good documentation:

 - Write `AsyncAws` or `async-aws` to refer to the project.
-- Dont use "we" at any cost.
+- Don't use "we" at any cost.
 - Try not to write "you".
 - Define all variables to make examples executable.
 - Use meaningful names of variables and values.
 Avoid "foobar" and other dummy values.